zachariegarniercuchet/zachariegarniercuchet.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit:  # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm **Zacharie Garnier-Cuchet**, an AI researcher and M.Sc. student in computer engineering at [Polytechnique Montréal](https://www.polymtl.ca/) and [MILA - Québec AI Institute](https://mila.quebec/en/directory/amal-zouaq), supervised by [Amal Zouaq](https://mila.quebec/en/directory/amal-zouaq) and [Prof. Philippe Langlais](https://www-labs.iro.umontreal.ca/~felipe/brand_new_home/creative-design/public_html/index.php?lg=en).
+I'm **Zacharie Garnier-Cuchet**, an AI researcher and M.Sc. student in computer engineering at [Polytechnique Montréal](https://www.polymtl.ca/) and [MILA - Québec AI Institute](https://mila.quebec/en), supervised by [Amal Zouaq](https://mila.quebec/en/directory/amal-zouaq) and [Prof. Philippe Langlais](https://www-labs.iro.umontreal.ca/~felipe/brand_new_home/creative-design/public_html/index.php?lg=en).

 I began in French engineering schools studying mathematics and physics, but discovering NLP transformed my path entirely.
 When large language models first emerged, I was captivated by machines capable of coherent reasoning, a moment that reshaped my academic identity and drove me to understand how intelligent systems learn and reason.